The Synthetic Voice Enters the Ballot

 Federal election law has been slower.

 The Congressional Research Service noted in 2023 that federal campaign finance law does not specifically regulate the use of AI in political campaign advertising.
-Existing provisions may matter, including the prohibition on fraudulent misrepresentation of campaign authority and disclaimer requirements for certain campaign communications, but federal law does not generally require a disclaimer that an ad was created with AI.
+Existing provisions may matter, including the prohibition on fraudulent misrepresentation of campaign authority and disclaimer requirements for certain campaign communications, but federal campaign-finance law does not generally require a disclosure merely because campaign media used AI.

 There is a logic to that.
 Technology-specific rules can age badly.
 Overbroad rules can collide with satire, parody, political speech, documentary editing, accessibility tools, translation, and ordinary campaign production.
+Court challenges to state political-deepfake laws show the same boundary from the other side: rules aimed at deceptive synthetic media still have to survive narrow-tailoring, vagueness, compelled-disclosure, and standing problems.
 But a case-by-case posture also has a timing problem.
 Election deception works at campaign speed.
 Enforcement often works at institutional speed.

 A synthetic robocall can matter on Sunday night.
 A docket can resolve months later.